Kuadrant/multicluster-gateway-controller/docs/proposals/DNSPolicy.md

    kuadrant.io/lb-attribute-custom-weight: "GCP"
 ```

-These two labels allow setting values in the DNSPolicy that will be reflected into DNS records for gateways placed on that cluster depending on the strategies used. (see the first DNSPolicy definition above to see how these values are used)
+These two labels allow setting values in the DNSPolicy that will be reflected into DNS records for gateways placed on that cluster depending on the strategies used. (see the first DNSPolicy definition above to see how these values are used) or take a look at the examples at the bottom.

 example :